-- Each class teacher is requested to maintain a log of concerns.
-Significant concerns should always be referred to the DSL or Headteacher and if in doubt, the concern should be treated as significant. - This is done through a paperless, electronic system 'My Concern' and all teaching staff and teaching assistants can access and log concerns electronically. - Lunchtime supervisors are required to log all concerns in their daily log book and to bring any significant safeguarding concern - including child protection - to the attention of the DSL or a member of the SLAT in his absence on the same day of the incident/ disclosure. - The logs are viewed by the 5 members of the Safeguarding Leadership Assessment Team. - Action must be taken and communicated to the person raising the concern when a child protection issue is raised and always preferably on the same day of the concern being raised.
+- Each class teacher and other staff member is requested to maintain a log of concerns.
+Significant concerns should always be referred to the DSL or other SLAT member; if unsure, the concern should be treated as significant. - This is done through a paperless, electronic system 'My Concern' - and all teaching staff and teaching assistants can access and log concerns electronically. - Lunchtime supervisors are required to log all concerns in their daily log book and to bring any significant safeguarding concern - including child protection - to the attention of the DSL / SLAT on the same day of the incident/ disclosure. - The logs are viewed by the SLAT team. - Action must be taken and communicated to the person raising the concern when a child protection issue is raised and always preferably on the same day of the concern being raised.